 2. Build ups: These are sprints that you perform by starting out your sprint runs at a lower speed and then gradually build up to full speed as you approach the end of your sprint distance.

 3. Uphill sprints: These are great for challenging your conditioning.
 Ideally you want to find a hill with a gradual increase in the grade.
-Hill sprints will test your physical and mental limits in a hurrry, but you’ll torch some serious calories which results in more athletic lean muscle development.
+Hill sprints will test your physical and mental limits in a hurry.
+You’ll torch some serious calories which results in more athletic lean muscle development.

 4. Smart Progression: This involves you getting a handle on your volume and intensity.
-As a simple example let’s say you work yourself up to being able to knockout 10 sprints for a 100 yards totaling a 1000 yards of sprint work.
+As an example let’s say you progress to being able to knockout 10 sprints for a 100 yards.
+This would total a 1000 yards of sprint work.

-In order to progress this you can either add to your overall volume by doing more 100 yard sprints, or you can intensify the sprints you are doing by simply loading your body with a weighted vest to increase your work capacity.
+In order to progress this you can either add to your overall volume by doing more 100 yard sprints, or you can intensify the sprints you are doing.
+You can do this by simply loading your body with a weighted vest to increase your work capacity.
 Another option would be to refer to #3.